microsoft/EdgeML/applications/MSCRNN/README.md

 MSC-RNN is created using EMI-RNN and FastGRNN from the EdgeML repository.
-It comprises of an EMI-FastGRNN for clutter discrimination at a lower tier and a more complex FastGRNN classifier for source classifcation at the upper-tier and is trained using a novel joint-training routine MSC-RNN holistically improves the accuracy and per-class recalls over ML models suitable for radar inferencing.
+It comprises of an EMI-FastGRNN for clutter discrimination at a lower tier and a more complex FastGRNN classifier for source classifcation at the upper-tier and is trained using a novel joint-training routine.

+MSC-RNN holistically improves the accuracy and per-class recalls over ML models suitable for radar inferencing.
 Notably, MSC outperforms cross-domain handcrafted feature engineering with time-domain deep feature learning, while also being up to ∼3× more efficient than a competitive SVM based solution.